ualbertalib/jupiter/docs/jupiter_phase_2.md

-(although serializing every single column probably isn't desired, you probably just want to customize as_json to only serialize some columns into the JSON-LD, like we do here https://github.com/ualbertalib/jupiter/blob/master/app/models/collection.rb#L49, and then only include those same columns in the context statment)
+(although serializing every single column probably isn't desired, you probably just want to customize as_json to only serialize some columns into the JSON-LD, like we do here https://github.com/ualbertalib/jupiter/blob/master/app/models/collection.rb#L49, and then only include those same columns in the context statement)

-Once you've done that, you should be able to either import the generated JSON-LD into external applications like a triplestore directly, or use the RDF gem to convert the JSON-LD into RDF etc as described in that repository.
+Once you've done that, you should be able to leverage the generated JSON-LD in external PMPY-style projects that either ingest the json-ld into a triplestore directly, or have those external projects use the RDF gem to convert the JSON-LD into RDF as described in the json-ld gem repository.
 This should be easy to wrap up in an instance method in application_record.rb or some other common super-class of all "Predicatable" classes.

 Solrization
 ============